What is the power of persuasion?

 The problem is that sometimes sellers end up using aggressive techniques to convince people to buy something they didn’t want to buy in the first place, in other words, they are able to manipulate customers.

-But if you know how to use your power to influence people to actually show them they have problems that can be solved with the product or service you offer, you’ll improve customer’s experience and you’ll also, consequently, increase your sales.
+But if you know how to use your power to influence people to actually show them they have problems that can be solved with the product or service you offer, you’ll improve the customer’s experience and you’ll also, consequently, increase your sales.

 Do you want to learn how to convince people that your product is what they are looking for, but without being pushy or obnoxious?